fetchai/agents-aea/docs/connection.md

 A <a href="../api/connections/base#connection-objects">`Connection`</a> provides an interface for the agent to connect with entities in the outside world.
 Connections wrap SDKs or APIs and provide interfaces to networks, ledgers and other services.
 As such, a connection is concerned with I/O bound and continuously connected operations.
 Where necessary, a connection is responsible for translating between the framework specific <a href="../protocol">protocol</a> (an <a href="../api/mail/base#envelope-objects">`Envelope`</a> with its contained <a href="../api/protocols/base#message-objects">`Message`</a>) and the external service or third-party protocol (e.g. `HTTP`).

-There are two types: wrapper and transport connection.
+Hence, there are two roles for connections: wrapper and transport connection.
 The transport connection is responsible to delivering AEA envelopes.

 The messages constructed or received by a connection are eventually processed by one or several <a href="../skill">skills</a> which deal with handling and generating messages related to a specific business objective.